SebastianHylander/AlgorithmicProblemsolving/README.md

 A player can atune to a maximum of 3 items

 ### Input
-number of players `n` and `m` number of items<br/>
+The first line contains two integers `N` and `M`, indicating the number of players in the party and the number of magic items in the collection, respectively.<br/>
-`n` names of players <br/>
-`m` different items each with a rarity and some players who can atune to the item
+The following `M` lines contain:

+- An integer `c`, indicating the category of the item.
+- The character 'A', if the item requires attunement, or the character '-' if it does not.
+- A list of names, indicating the people in your party who meet the requirements to use the item.

 ### Output
-The sum of the rarity of items
+Output the maximum number of items which the party can take.

 ### Sample:

 ##### IN:
 ```
 2 5
-Thordak
-Galroc
-1 Thordak
+1 - Thordak
-2 Thordak Galroc
+2 A Thordak Galroc
-1 Thordak
+2 - Thordak
-3 Thordak
+4 A Thordak
-1 Thordak
+1 A Thordak
 ```
 ##### OUT:
 ```
-7
+4
 ```

 ### Notes: